ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Experiments

 \subsection{Implementation Details}

-We utilize BEVDepth \cite{bevdepth} as our basic structure to accomplish our proposed method.
+We utilize BEVDepth \cite{bevdepth} as our baseline.
 All experiments are trained and tested with 8 NVIDIA GeForce RTX 2080ti GPUs.
+Batch size is set to 2 in each GPU.
+We employ ResNet-50 \cite{resnet} as the image backbone and the image resolution is 704*256.
 Our models are trained using the AdamW \cite{adamw} optimizer, and gradient clipping is applied.
-For the ablation study, we employ ResNet-50 \cite{resnet} as the image backbone and the image resolution is 704*256.
-In addition, all models are trained 40 epochs without CBGS \cite{cbgs}, and the learning rate is 1.5e-4.
-Batch size is set to 2.
-When compared to other methods, all results are obtained with CBGS training.
+When compared to other methods in the Table \ref{table: val}, all results are obtained with CBGS \cite{cbgs}.
 The epoch of the training stage is 20.
 The initial learning rate is 2e-4.
 Learning rate decays occur at epochs 10, 14, and 18.
 Each update reduces the learning rate to 0.6 times the previous rate.
-Other settings are the same as the ablation study. $\lambda_{1}$ and $\lambda_{2}$ are set to 3 and 1 separately.
+For the ablation study, all models are trained 40 epochs without CBGS, and the learning rate is 1.5e-4.
+Other settings are the same. $\lambda_{1}$ and $\lambda_{2}$ are set to 3 and 1 separately.
 All experiments are implemented based on MMDetecion3D \cite{mmdet3d}.